VGTS: Visually Guided Text Spotting for Novel Categories in Historical Manuscripts: Experiments

+The statistical results for the \textit{Novel} class across various datasets are presented in \cref{tab:TESTThree}.
+The \textit{Novel} class denotes an unseen category absent during training.
+In contrast, the statistical outcomes for the \textit{Base} class across different datasets are displayed in \cref{tab:TESTFour}, with the \textit{Base} class signifying a seen category present during training.

-From the experimental results, it is evident that our method achieves the best recall score in all datasets, indicating that our method exhibits a low tendency to miss text spotting.
-Furthermore, our proposed method outperforms the other compared methods in terms of mAP scores.
-It is important to note that the sliding window method can be considered as an unsupervised technique, and we provide the correct aspect ratio of the support image feature maps for the sliding window approach.
-However, the results demonstrate that the performance of the unsupervised method based on sliding windows is inferior to that of the supervised learning method, such as OS2D and OTS.
-In addition, we observe that sometimes the unsupervised method of DSW outperforms the supervised method of CoAE, which we attribute to the limited amount of data that does not allow CoAE to be fully learned.
-When considering the perspective of data distribution, the DBH and NC datasets exhibit a more dispersed inter-class distribution of characters appearing in the manuscript images, while the VML and TKH datasets have a more compact inter-class distribution and smaller character size, which CoAE cannot cope with.
-In the case of the VML and TKH datasets, numerous similar characters are present, and our OTS method outperforms the baseline method.
+Experimental results reveal that our method attains the highest recall score across all datasets, suggesting a low propensity for missed text spotting occurrences.
+Additionally, our proposed method surpasses the other methods in mAP and F1 scores.
+It is pertinent to acknowledge that the sliding window method may be deemed an unsupervised technique, and the accurate aspect ratio of support image feature maps is provided for this approach.
+Nevertheless, the performance of the unsupervised sliding window method is inferior to supervised learning methods, such as OS2D and VGTS.
+Moreover, the unsupervised DSW method occasionally outperforms the supervised CoAE method, likely due to inadequate data for comprehensive CoAE learning.
+Regarding data distribution, the DBH, EGH and NC datasets exhibit a more dispersed inter-class character distribution in manuscript images, whereas the VML and TKH datasets display a more compact inter-class distribution and smaller character size, which CoAE struggles to accommodate.
+With the EGH, VML and TKH datasets containing numerous similar characters, our VGTS method outperforms the baseline method.
+We also observed that performance on novel categories occasionally exceeds that of base categories, a phenomenon evident across multiple methods.
+This observation may be attributed to the relatively smaller data volume for novel categories, which can significantly impact their precision and recall rates during evaluation.
+Specifically, when a method accurately spots limited samples of novel categories, precision may increase, resulting in higher Average Precision (AP) for those categories.